apache/incubator-gluten/docs/get-started/Velox.md

 Then add the Gluten and Spark Celeborn Client packages to your Spark application's classpath(usually add them into `$SPARK_HOME/jars`).

 - Celeborn: celeborn-client-spark-3-shaded_2.12-[celebornVersion].jar
-- Gluten: gluten-velox-bundle-spark3.x_2.12-xx_xx_xx-SNAPSHOT.jar (When `-Pceleborn` is specified the gluten bundle jar includes `gluten-celeborn-package`.)
+- Gluten: gluten-velox-bundle-spark3.x_2.12-xx_xx_xx-SNAPSHOT.jar (The bundled Gluten Jar.
+Make sure -Pceleborn is specified when it is built.)

 Currently to use Gluten following configurations are required in `spark-defaults.conf`